See new independent reviews for the Ridenour 925c Bass clarinet

 My only criticism of this instrument lies with the basset keywork (low D, C#, C).
 The thumb key

 arrangement is awkward at best to begin with, and the travel of the key touches is quite excessive.
 When the thumb low D is depressed, I can slide my entire thumb forward underneath the low C# thumb key with room to spare.
 This makes any sort of rapid chromatic motion in the thumb virtually impossible, and there are no rollers to aid in this.
-The low C key is actually quite functional and easily accessible, just not from thumb low D. The low C# has a bit less travel, and with a bit of practice (and a long thumb helps), can be made to smoothly transition to low C. The left hand low D lever, however, is basically unusable.
-The amount of force required to depress this key is so extreme that I cannot fathom using it in any practical situation, the ONLY exception being whenever it chromatically follows a low Eb, which closes most of the pads depressed by the low D lever and alleviates most of the tension caused by requiring the pinky to close the two low F pads, the low E, and the low Eb.
+The low C key is actually quite functional and easily accessible, just not from thumb low D. The low C# has a bit less travel, and with a bit of practice (and a long thumb helps), can be made to smoothly transition to low C. The left hand low D lever, however, is basically unusable .(note from Les Craven – this has been much improved on later models) The amount of force required to depress this key is so extreme that I cannot fathom using it in any practical situation, the ONLY exception being whenever it chromatically follows a low Eb, which closes most of the pads depressed by the low D lever and alleviates most of the tension caused by requiring the pinky to close the two low F pads, the low E, and the low Eb.
 I have no doubt that this will be improved in future iterations of the instrument, as the key work has continued to improve since the instrument was debuted several years ago.
 (Perhaps a future version will include a right-hand pinky low D key!)

 The rest of the mechanism is surprisingly very solid, and in the three months that I have been playing this instrument every day, 8 shows a week, the total amount of adjustment required has been a quarter turn of a screw on a bridge key and a small piece of gaff tape around a register key connection.
 Rather impressive, I think!
 I do find the RH3 (low G/clarion D) key to be quite stiff, but given the length of the connecting rod to the register mechanism that it operates in addition to the low G tonehole, that’s to be expected.
 It isn’t overwhelming, and when the bridge keys are aligned just right, the tension isn’t bad at all (or perhaps my finger has gotten stronger over the past couple months!)
 I would perhaps like to have some more supporting pillars or cradles for the basset mechanism rods, are they are quite long and very prone to flexing, particularly when assembling and disassembling the instrument, but there has been no major issue with them so far…as long as I remember to keep all the corks nice and greased up! 😉